 If anything, the individuals who are playing in professional capacities are the ones who should be swapping them out often, such as when a song is finished being tracked or after a couple of gigs, since there is more at stake.

 Ultimately, it’s up to you when to change them, but your most reliable signs that your strings are wearing out are if they’re feeling sharp and brittle and if they’re losing the tonal quality that they once had.
-You don’t necessarily need to change them right away, but it’s an indicator that you will need to in the future.
+Guitar strings can also smell bad as they age and get played too.
+These are indicators that a string change is needed in the near future.

 What Are The Best Guitar Strings?

 Like guitars themselves, the strings are also a matter of preference.
-There are several different brands and gauges to choose from and will get the job done; it’s nearly impossible to pick an absolute best.
+There are several different brands and gauges to choose from, and they will get the job done; it’s nearly impossible to pick the absolute best.
 However, I can give you some solid recommendations.